sgoldenlab/simba/docs/Tutorial_tools.md

 Extract frames consist of **Extract defined frames**, **Extract frames**, and **Extract frames from seq files**

 ### Extract defined Frames
-This tool allows users to create frames from a video by inputting specific start- and end-frame numbers.
+This tool allows users to extract frames from a video by inputting specific start- and end-frame numbers.
+This is useful if you want to extract a subset of frames from a larger video, without first needing to generate a new video of the desired length.

 1. Click `Browse File` to select a video.